 So what killed the Cad?

 There are 2 main reasons for the demise of Nickel Cadmium batteries.
 The first is environmental.
 Nickel Cadmium, as the name suggests, contains Nickel and Cadmium metals, which are what the electrodes are made of.
 These metal electrodes, in combination with a gel-like electrolyte, produce the voltage at the battery's terminals.
 Nickel is a common metal found in abundance in the Earth's crust.
 Cadmium, a less abundant metal is particularly toxic to organic life and so any battery containing it has to be sufficiently sealed so as not to expose the cadmium inside.
 When these batteries are trashed at the end of their useful life, they often end up in landfills, instead of being recycled, as they should be.
 It's because of this environmental concern that other substitute battery chemistries easily displaced Nickel Cadmium.
-Nickel Metal Hydride had similar performance characteristics but without the toxic metal and its storage capacity was greater so it quickly became the battery of choice after its introduction.
+Nickel Metal Hydride had "similar" (yet still inferior) performance characteristics but without the toxic metal and its storage capacity was greater so it quickly became the battery of choice after its introduction.
 Later on, Lithium-Ion became the popular choice and so it remains today.
 It too poses no particular environmental hazard.

 The second reason Ni-Cd fell out of favor is driven by the technology itself.
 With new consumer electronics came new demands on batteries, foremost among them being longevity.
 Smart phones allowed people to talk for hours at a time while sporting a bright, full color LCD and computer-like applications demanding faster and more resource-hungry processors.
 In order to keep these devices going for a day or more on a single charge, a small, light and long-lasting battery was needed.
 Lithium-Ion batteries filled that space in a way that Ni-Cd couldn't, thus becoming the status quo in portable power for the 21st century.
 Since devices needed to last a long time but without taxing the battery too heavily, Lithium seemed the perfect solution.
 But as we will see, there are many other niches where Lithium and other modern day batteries simply can't compete with the old stand-by of yesterday.